blueOkiris/melee-dylans-edition/README.md

 Character-specific changes from base game:

+- Default to Sheik at CSS
+- Bowser:
+   + 1.00 Flame Cancelling returns
 - Game & Watch as a Functioning Character (ongoing):
    + All Aerials L-Cancellable
    + Shield Size: 10.75 -> 18 (just enough to cover himself)